 - Classic Cream Cheese Frosting:

-A rich and tangy frosting that perfectly complements the cake.
+A rich and tangy icing that works perfect with the cake .

 - Whipped Cream or Buttercream: